goldsziggy/react-native-app-scaffolding/README.md

 The idea of this repo is to clone it down to your machine, and get started on development right away.
 With a good base and room to grow your application the right way without having to refactor or reorganize your file structure down the road.

 ## Global dependencies
-1. run this command to install react-native cli tools `npm install -g react-native`
+1. run this command to install react-native cli tools `npm install -g react-native-cli`

 ## Development Setup